informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 **Preparation for high-level English spec for new architecture**

 # Core Verification

-> Rough outline of what the component is doing and why.
-2-3 paragraphs

 The light client implements a read operation of a [header][TMBC-HEADER-link] from the [blockchain][TMBC-SEQ-link], by